pollination/leed-daylight-illuminance/README.md

 will be assumed to represent an equal amount of floor area.

-The input .wea file that is used to generate the clear skies must be for an annual Typical Meteorological Year (TMY) with a timestep of 1.
+The input .wea file that is used to generate the clear skies must be for an annual Typical Meteorological Year (TMY) with a time step of 1.